 Unfortunately, it’s easy for thieves to give you the impression that they are local.
-They can send and receive text messages using local numbers, and even reference physical locations such as, “I’ll meet you at the gas station next to the blue house on First Street and Broadway.”
-A local address is easy to find using tools like VoIP (a service that allows you to make phone calls over the Internet) and Google Street View.
+They can send and receive text messages using local numbers via VOIP (a service that allows you to make phone calls over the Internet).

-Plus, recipients sometimes just need a few details about the transaction—perhaps a transaction ID, known as the MTCN, or their name, to walk away with your cash.
-Scammers will even promise that Western Union can set what's called a passphrase for the transaction, but that offers little if any, protection.
+Recipients in other countries sometimes just need a few details about the transaction—perhaps a transaction ID, known as the MTCN, or their name, to walk away with your cash.

 Consider using a service such as PayPal to protect yourself when purchasing from or selling to individuals online.
 Sites such as eBay have buyer protection policies to assist buyers who have been scammed, and a dispute resolution process that works well 99% of the time.

 Craigslist is a popular platform used by Western Union scammers.
 To avoid scams, insist on local, cash-only buyers unless you have a good reason to do a transaction otherwise.